penguintutor/rpi-mecanum-robot/README.md

 ## Pygame Zero version
 There is also a version designed for Pygame Zero.
 This includes a distance sensor and stops forward motion if a crash is imminent.
-This is currently under development.
+The interface allows for mouse clicks on the direction arrows or the same keyboard control as the command line version.
+This also needs pigpiod to be running.
 To run use
+    sudo pigpiod
     pgzrun mecanum-pgz.py